Iraneus/betamedneed/_services/ambulance.md

 ![Ambulance](/images/illustrations/ambulance.png)

-You can also book an appointment with hospitals when booking an ambulance.
+You can also book hospital appointment when booking an ambulance.

 This is important especially in an urgent case like a stroke.